EdwinVW/dapr-workshop/Assignment05/step-by-step.md

 1. Add an argument named `daprClient` of type `DaprClient` that is decorated with the `[FromServices]` attribute to the `CollectFine` method :

     ```csharp
-    public Task<ActionResult> CollectFine(SpeedingViolation speedingViolation, [FromServices] DaprClient daprClient)
+    public async Task<ActionResult> CollectFine(SpeedingViolation speedingViolation, [FromServices] DaprClient daprClient)
     ```

-1. In order to send an email, you first need to create some body to send as email.
-This email must contain the details of the speeding violation and the fine.
+1. In order to send an email, you first need to create a message body to send as email.
+The email body must contain the details of the speeding violation and the fine.
 The service already has a helper method to create an HTML email body.
 Replace the `// TODO` in the `CollectFine` method with this code:

     ```csharp
     var body = EmailUtils.CreateEmailBody(speedingViolation, vehicleInfo, fineString);